 Make sure you ask the right questions when you’re buying a used car with our comprehensive guide

 Buying privately is slightly more risky than doing so through a dealer because there aren’t as many legal protections for you as a buyer.
-You need to be sure the car is right before you hand over the cash.
+You need to be absolutely sure about the car before any money changes hands.

 Yet even with a private seller, if you are lied to when you ask a question, they’ve broken the law.
 Ask as many questions as possible, so you have a good idea of everything that could be wrong with the car.

-Read on to find out all the questions you need to ask when buying a used car; it’s something of a checklist, so you could try writing them all down in a notebook when you go to see the car to make sure you don’t forget anything.
+Read on to find out all the questions you need to ask when buying a used car; it’s something of a checklist, so you could try writing them all down in a notebook or on your phone so when you go to see the car you don’t forget anything.

 Can the car be legally sold?

 A car cannot be legally sold if it’s subject to outstanding finance, so this should be one of your first questions.
 If you’re buying from a dealer, it must also adhere to the Consumer Rights Act, which states that any product sold must be ‘of satisfactory quality’, ‘fit for purpose’ and ‘as described’.

 A seller must also tell you if the car has been recorded as an insurance write-off.
 If a car has previously been written off, it should be categorised.
 Cat N, Cat S, Cat D and Cat C cars can be resold legally but carry their own risks.

 If a car is unroadworthy, it must be described as such and be sold on the understanding that it’s to be repaired or used for spare parts – hence the commonly used phrase ‘spares or repair’ in adverts.